What are you interested in doing after you leave Lathrop?

 MILITARY: Service is both a way to see the world and learn valuable skills that can be transferred into civilian life – and many enlistees would not have the opportunity to attend college or purchase a house without the benefits associated with military service.

 JOB OPPORTUNITIES: Fairbanks has a variety of local job opportunities.
 This link is a great resource to see local job opportunities for students.
 Most of these jobs require a student to be at least 16 years old.

-INTERNSHIPS: Internships are a great way to get exposure to careers you may have interest in.
-Whether an internship is a class requirement or the next step to your career, this link will inform you of local and state-wide internship opportunities.
+INTERNSHIPS: Internships are a great way to get exposure to careers you may have an interest in.
+Whether an internship is a class requirement or the next step in your career, this link will inform you of local and state-wide internship opportunities.

-GAP YEAR: When it comes to choosing a gap year program, the options are infinite: you can choose a pre-made gap year program, combine short-term programs, or make your own custom experience at home or abroad (or both!).
+GAP YEAR: When it comes to choosing a gap year program, the options are infinite: you can choose a pre-made gap year program, combine short-term programs, or have your own customary experience at home or abroad (or both!).
 But if you’re looking for the best gap year programs, what should you consider?

-YOUTH EXCHANGE: Spend a year abroad, living with host families, and going to school (sophomore or junior year) OR immerse yourself for four to six weeks on the family-to-family summer program (ages 15-19)
+YOUTH EXCHANGE: Spend a year abroad, living with host families, and going to school (sophomore or junior year) OR immerse yourself for four to six weeks in the family-to-family summer program (ages 15-19)

 Ms. Alexander is available in the College and Career Center if you have any additional questions.